vteremasov/nasm-instr/README.md

 # Simple interpreter for INTEL 8086 CPU family assembly

-This library is for education purpose only.
+This library is for education purposes only.

 ## Usage